Morkalork/todo-endpoint/README.md

 npm install --save todo-endpoint
 ```

-Then just run it by calling, either directly or in a script:
+Then just run it by calling it, either directly or in a script:

 Directly, in your prompt: